changlinli/intro-to-technical-ai-safety-slides/transformer-review-exercises/exercises.md

 *Exercise*:

-> Why does a decoder-only transformer require causal masking during
+> Why does a decoder-only, one layer transformer require causal masking during
 > training, but not during inference?

 # Main coding exercise